Automatic System Switchover

 run: cd ./gitee_public && git init && git config user.name "TianlongXiang" && git config user.email "tianlongxiang51@gmail.com" && git add . && git commit -m "Update TianlongXiang's Blog" && git push --force "https://xiangtianlong:${{ secrets.GITEE_PASSWORD }}@gitee.com/xiangtianlong/xiangtianlong.git" master:master

-Based on the actions provided by the official market, there are currently many supported features.
-After building a Docker image, you no longer need to rely on services from Docker Hub.
+Based on the actions provided by the official market, currently there are quite a few supported playstyles.
+After building a Docker image, it’s no longer dependent on services offered by Docker Hub.

-The solution is simple: Hugo source files are placed on another branch, and static files are published on the master branch
+The solution is straightforward: move Hugo source files to another branch and publish static files to the master branch.

 A financial IT programmer's tinkering and daily life musings